chalatz/tours/pages/tours/driving/best-of-rhodes-tours-greece.md

       ones are at the top.
   - q: We actually have a group of 12 people, but all might not be interested in this itinerary.
-    a: You already have 3 cars which means maximum of flexibility.
+    a: You can have 3 cars which means maximum of flexibility.
 You can visit Lindos as a group of 12 people, and then you can split to the different itineraries of your choices.
 Or if you are in a minibus we can customize the tour for you.
   - q: Some of the group want to climb to the Acropolis above Lindos while others want to just explore Lindos village.
     a: No problem.
 We will meet all of you later at the main square of Lindos.
-  - q: " How long will we stay in Lindos village?
+  - q: "How long will we stay in Lindos village?
 How long will the couples climbing and looking at the Acropolis take?"
     a: Usually we spend one hour in Lindos, but it depends on you for how long you need to visit Lindos.
 To climb up it takes 10 - 15 min, to take a look 30min.